 Linda was regional director for DAI in Jalalabad where she oversaw a USAID project designed to create jobs and strengthen local Afghan leadership and economies in unstable and vulnerable areas.

-Linda taught herself to speak Dari, an Afghan version of Persian, to help her establish proper relationships with her Afghan staff and the local communities she visited and worked in.
+She taught herself to speak Dari, an Afghan version of Persian, to help her establish proper relationships with her Afghan staff and the local communities she visited and worked in.
 This was clearly a key factor in the success of her work.

 Linda came to my country without arms but with strong hope and a commitment to help our people and our war-torn country.
 She did very well and Afghans will never forget her support and help.
 We are grateful people.